-The place was typically dim and well warn of a good Irish pub, with a long bar against one wall full of people drinking beer and chatting with one another.
+The place was typically dim, and well warn of a good Irish pub, with a long bar against one wall full of people drinking beer and chatting with one another.
 Mostly old-timers from the look of them.
 Considering the location is across from the Europa I would have thought they would have a better selection of local pubs to choose from for the local old-timers, but maybe this was the better selection.
 There were a few tables with smalls groups of people.
 One larger table with a group of young local chaps who had the look of guys planning to cause trouble later in the evening.
-One of which has six beers in front of him and was obviously using them to catch up with the rest of the crew.
+One of which has six beers in front of him and was apparently using them to catch up with the rest of the crew.
 Towards the center of the room was a large support post with a standing counter around it.
 On one side were a couple of guys watching one of the TVs hanging throughout the place displaying horseraces, and another guy towards the other side.
 One of the old-timers slowly downing a beer.
-I walked over to grab some space at the counter wrapped around the support post, and finished pouring my coke into the glass of whisky to finish my drink and head to the next pub.
-Which would hopefully have a better selection of music.
+I walked over to grab some space at the counter wrapped around the support post and finished pouring my coke into the glass of whiskey to finish my drink and head to the next pub.
+Which would hopefully have a better selection of music?

 Both of the guys turned out to be Scottish, in town for a football (aka soccer) game.
-It was obvious right away they each had a few beers prior to my arrival.
+It was obvious right away they each had a few beers before my arrival.
 The first guy, Jerry, was a little taller than me with a red face of a Scottish man who spent more than 15 minutes in the sun.
 His accent was the thicker of the two, and I continually had to lean in as he spoke of the races on the screen in a usually failing attempt to understand what he was saying.
 He was telling me of his love of gambling and desire to bet on the races.
 Also the horse he wanted to bet on as it was named after a favorite flower of a girl he knows.
 Good enough reason to bet on a horse as far as I was concerned, with my limited time spent at the horse tracks.
-The other guy was a bigger guy named Edward who was on his 7th Guinness of the night and it was only seven o’clock.
+The other guy was a bigger guy named Edward who was on his 7th Guinness of the night, and it was only seven o’clock.
 Personally, I can barely drink one of the things, before I feel like a dead cow bloating on the side of the road.
-He had short cropped salt and pepper hair, and laughed at most everything.
-Both guys were instantly likeable.
+He had short cropped salt and pepper hair and laughed at most everything.
+Both guys were instantly likable.

-The three of us starting chatting about the parades that were going on around town and the surprises we found in our trips to Belfast.
+The three of us starting chatting about the parades that were going on around town and the surprises we found during our trips to Belfast.
 It turns out this was their first visit to the city as well.
 The conversation went something like this:

 Jerry: (Insert think Scottish accent with a low voiced slur associated to multiple beers consumed) “te hrs I wuld have wn wit te trple me mney.” he gestured to the TV, leading me to believe he was talking about the horse races.